How to grow video as your new customer interaction channel?

 More successful ways to integrate video calls in your customer journey is by offering customers an online scheduling form or the option to start a video call instantly.
 Another way is by inviting the customer in a text chat conversation for an instant video call for a more in-depth discussion.

-2. Ignore employee adoption
+2. Ignoring employee adoption

 Video banking transforms the way financial advisors connect with their customer.
 This change process doesn’t stop after a 2-hour training.
 Your employees need to understand why video calls are offered to customers and how it will impact their role.
 Will they need to do more meetings?
 Will they no longer be able to see customers face-to-face?
 And how do these changes impact their business?